sultonbekov/sultonbekov/README.md

-🌟 About Me
-👨‍💻 Developer with Passion & Precision

-I’m a developer who loves building clean, scalable, and reliable systems.
-Every project I touch must be structured, efficient, and beautifully engineered.

-I focus on creating products that work flawlessly, look clean, and feel smooth.

-🚀 What I Do

-🧩 Backend Development
-— Microservices · Fast APIs · High-load systems · Clean Architecture

-📱 Mobile Development
-— React Native · Expo · Smooth UX · Offline mode

-🔍 Quality Engineering
-— Test automation · API testing · Performance testing · Stability

-🧠 Cybersecurity Essentials
-— Secure coding · OWASP awareness · Threat modeling · API security

-📊 Data & Integrations
-— GPS · GIS · ATTO · Maps · Analytics · Real-time monitoring

-🛠 System Design & Architecture
-— Database modeling · Solid patterns · Scalable structures

-🔎 Code Quality
-— SonarQube · Code smells · Vulnerability scanning · Maintainability

-🧱 My Core Principles

-✨ Clean Code — readable, structured, maintainable
-🏗 Solid Architecture — future-proof & scalable
-🔁 Automation — faster iteration + less human error
-🛡 Security First — safe APIs, validated inputs, protected data ⚙️ Consistency — from commit to deployment
-🧠 Deep Understanding — not just "how", but why

-🤼‍♂️ Wrestler Mindset

-a wrestler.

-Wrestling trained my mentality:

-🔥 Discipline

-🧠 Strategy

-🛡 Mental strength

-🎯 Precision

-💪 Consistency

-I bring the same mindset to development: calm, tactical, focused, and goal-driven.
+🌌 About Me

+A developer with discipline, vision, and a touch of chaos (the good kind).

+🧠 I Build.
+I Break.
+I Improve.

+I’m a developer who enjoys creating systems that are smooth, stable, and smart.
+I love when code is clean, architecture is beautiful, and performance is sharp.

+I’m the type of person who will rewrite a function three times — not because it’s broken, but because it can be better.

+🛠 What I Do (and Do Well)
+🧩 Backend Magic

+Microservices

+High-load architectures

+API design that feels luxurious

+📱 Mobile Crafting

+React Native

+Smooth UX that feels alive

+Offline-first thinking

+🛡 Cybersecurity Mindset

+Secure coding

+API hardening

+OWASP habits without even thinking about it

+Protecting what matters

+🔍 Code Quality & SonarQube

+Zero tolerance for code smells

+Clean code fanatic

+Maintainability addiction

+“If SonarQube is green → I’m happy.”

+🔗 System Integration

+GPS, GIS, ATTO

+Real-time monitoring

+Data pipelines

+Complex → Simple → Beautiful